DOCA Pipeline Language Services Guide

 Developer Resources

-The DPL programming guide serves as a comprehensive resource for developers looking to harness DPL for programming network data planes.
+The DPL programming guide serves as a comprehensive resource for developers who want to use DPL for programming network data planes.
 By utilizing the DPL

 p4c compiler and the P4-16 specification, developers can: